CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - Our Data Access Objects for interacting with the persistence layer
 - Our controller layer to work with Spring Boot and our updated interactors

 After completing our specification, we turned our focus to implementing a Web Application.
 This involved:
 - Moving to and configuring Spring Boot
 - Installing PostgreSQL on each of our systems
 - Implementing and configuring a database using PostgreSQL
 - Adjusting our Request/Response models
 - Linking our entities to read, write and edit from associated Database Repositories

+    At the momment, we have a bunch of IntelliJ warnings across our project, but please know that we are aware of each warning.
+They mostly are unused code warnings related to parts of our program that are not fully fleshed out yet.
+All of the code that is accessible through our API server has no warnings that we have left unintentionally.

 ## Design Decisions